TSonGit/to_do_list_project_repo/README.md

 come together to create a webpage.

 # Design Ideas
-My design ideas and potential functionality is logged in my [Notes](https://github.com/TSonGit/to_do_list_project_repo/blob/main/notes.txt).
+My design ideas and potential functionality are logged in my [Notes](https://github.com/TSonGit/to_do_list_project_repo/blob/main/notes.txt).